-Seizing political control in the most advanced, economically sophisticated and wealthy democracy in the western world requires huge amounts of money, political manipulation, military and political control stealth, and raw power.
+Seizing political control in the most advanced, economically sophisticated, and wealthy democracy in the western world requires huge amounts of money, political manipulation, military, and political control stealth, and raw power.

 Taking political control is a process that has to be almost imperceptible until it reaches its near-final stages.
-Only then, when all the various institutions and power centers that control government, public opinion and finance reach their tipping points, does the process become more evident.
+Only then, when all the various institutions and power centers that control government, public opinion, and finance reach their tipping points, does the process become more evident.

 In a sophisticated democracy, this is not a linear process.
-There are many institutions, interest groups and social forces that can prevent, stall or reverse the takeover.
-But, if the anti-democratic opposing forces have the time, money and the takeover soldiers needed for the coup, they can make great inroads to derail the popular democratic institutions, interest groups and political activists that present a countervailing force to the takeover party.
+There are many institutions, interest groups, and social forces that can prevent, stall or reverse the takeover.
+But, if the anti-democratic opposing forces have the time, money, and the takeover soldiers needed for the coup, they can make great inroads to derail the popular democratic institutions, interest groups, and political activists that present a countervailing force to the takeover party.

-This is the case today between the Democrats and what once known as the Republican Party.
+This is the case today between the Democrats and what was once known as the Republican Party.
 That party, the Republicans, now goes by the name of the “Trump Party,” but that is a misnomer.
 Trump is merely a popular figurehead who emerged from the field of Republican presidential contenders through showmanship, a mastery of a few politically appealing slogans (many of them taken from Bernie Sanders), as well as plain lies and distortions, many of them used against his own Republican presidential contenders.